 Sous vide cooking is renowned for the flavor of the food it produces.
 Flavor is not lost like traditional boiling methods during sous vide cooking.
 The natural flavors of the food are greatly enhanced and kept due to the longer cook time.

 This process of locking the flavors in the airtight vacuum bags means that it isn’t necessary to add as much salt or other flavor enhancers.
 You can still add spices and a little olive oil if you want, but I use less than through traditional methods of cooking.

 We already eat far too much salt in our diets, nine out of ten Americans eat too much salt.
 Too much salt can lead to high blood pressure and this increases the risks of heart attacks and strokes.

-It may sound counter-intuitive to say that cooking at lower temperatures can improve food safety by reducing the chance of contamination.
-If you stick to a few guidelines, then the sous vide method is an extremely safe way to cook.
+It may sound counter-intuitive to say that using a lower temperatures can improve food safety by reducing the chance of contamination.
+If you stick to a few guidelines, then this method is an extremely safe way to cook.

-When cooking at higher temperatures it is all too easy to overcook the outer edges and leave the inside undercooked.
+When cooking at higher temps it is all too easy to overcook the outer edges and leave the inside undercooked.

-If you follow the recommendations for minimum cooking temperatures, then you can be sure of staying within the safe food range of temperatures and outside the “danger zone” of bacteria buildup.
+If you follow the recommendations for minimum cooked temperatures, then you can be sure of staying within the safe food range and outside the “danger zone” of bacteria buildup.

 I have listed the recommendations for some of the most popular foods below.
 A full list of food can be found on the U.S. Food Safety website, including seafood and eggs.